sthagen/foran/README.md

 # foran

-Answering if a local is in front of its remote.
+In front or behind (Danish: foran eller bagved)?
+Answering the question if a local repository status is in front of or behind its remote.

 [License: MIT](https://git.sr.ht/~sthagen/foran/tree/default/item/LICENSE)